oVirt/ovirt-site/source/feature/self-hosted-engine-gluster-support.html.md

 Requirements:

 *   The GlusterFS Volume must be configured for Replica 3
-    -   Replica 3 may be verified, missing a proper VDSM verb, by using something like
+    -   Replica 3 may be verified using gluster command line or using VDSM client / API applying <http://gerrit.ovirt.org/36783>:

 `gluster volume info `<volname>` --remote-host=`<server-name>
+`vdsClient -s 0 glusterVolumesList volumeName=`<volname>` remoteServer=`<server-name>

 *   According to <http://www.ovirt.org/Features/GlusterFS_Storage_Domain#Important_Pre-requisites> the only required change is to add to /etc/glusterfs/glusterd.vol